npnpatidar/rajasthan/docs/RAS/0b_Previous_Years_Papers_Mains.md

 2. Describe the cause, effect, and remedies of the current global economic crisis.
 3. Analyse the role of India, China, and the USA in this regard.
 ## Rajasthan Economy

+### 2025
+ 1. What is the main objective of Namo Drone Didi Yojana of Rajasthan
+ 2. What is the importance of Acknowledgement Certificate for MSMEs, issued by the nodal agency in Rajasthan under MSME Act, 2019?
+3. Write the name of top four districts of Rajasthan in descending order with respect to Per Capita Income (PCI) at current prices.
+4. Why was social sector Viability Gap Funding Scheme introduced in Rajasthan?
+5. Write a short note on Rajasthan Refinery Project.

 ### 2023
 1. Why Gyan Sankalp Portal has been established by Government of Rajasthan?
 2. What is the main objective of Rajasthan Janani Shishu Suraksha Yojana?